shanegehring/funke-machine/gpiod/README.md

         -> See the man-page for more details
         -> ie. export WIRINGPI_GPIOMEM=1

-I also see `wiringPi.h` in `/usr/include` and `libwiringPi.so` and
+I also saw `wiringPi.h` in `/usr/include` and `libwiringPi.so` and
 `libwiringPiDev.so` in `/usr/lib`.
-So, this will allow me to build a GPIO based application using the library without installing anythin else.
+So, this allowed me to build a GPIO based application using the library without installing anything else.

-#
+# Design

+The external GPIOs are each connected to simple momentary push button switches without hardware filters.
+The main thread just sets things up and goes to sleep.
+The setup involves configuring each GPIO as an input with a pullup resistor (when the switch is open/not pressed, the input is pulled high by the resistor).
+We then register a negative edge interrupt handler for each button.
+A software based debouncing implementation takes care of the transition noise from the mechanical switch.
+Communication to the DACP daemon is just a simple UDP socket write of a string like "volumeup".